Responses to the COVID-19 pandemic in April 2020: 8 April

 Brazilian President Jair Bolsonaro announces that Brazil will purchase the anti-malaria drug hydroxychloroquine despite scientists warning that there is insufficient evidence that the drug treats COVID-19.

 President of Peru Martin Vizcarra extends the national state of emergency until 26 April.

 United States President Trump criticises the World Health Organization (WHO)'s handling of the coronavirus pandemic and alleged that the international organisation had pursued a "very China-centric" approach.
 In response, the WHO's Director-General Tedros Adhanom has defended his agency's handling of the COVID-19 pandemic in response to President Trump's criticism, urging world leaders not to politicise the pandemic.
 Uruguay approves a humanitarian flight to evacuate Australian and New Zealand passengers from the Aurora Expeditions cruise ship Greg Mortimer, where 60% of the passengers tested positive for COVID-19.
 The New York Times reports that genomic analysis of New York infections indicates the immediate origin of its cases were travelers from Europe instead of Asia and that weeks before its first confirmed infection, the virus has likely present in New York during mid-February.

 The U.S. Customs and Border Protection (CBP) and the Federal Emergency Management Agency (FEMA) issue a joint announcement that they will seize exports of medical supplies including respirators, surgical masks and surgical gloves until they can determine whether it should be returned for use in the US, purchased by the US Government, or exported.
 This followed an earlier memorandum on 1 April by President Trump empowering federal agencies to keep medical supplies within US borders.

 Governor of New York Andrew Cuomo issues a directive for flags to be flown at half-mast in New York state to honor victims of the coronavirus.

-Google announces that it will give gamers two months of free access to Google Stadia Pro, it's cloud gaming service, to cope with COVID-19 lockdowns.
+Google announces that it will give gamers two months of free access to Google Stadia Pro, its cloud gaming service, to cope with COVID-19 lockdowns.
 This offer was available in 14 countries and was to be rolled out over 48 hours.

 Twitter CEO Jack Dorsey contributes 28% of his fortune to create a US$1 billion fund known as StartSmall, focusing initially on global relief efforts for the coronavirus pandemic.